 It is advantageous for potential homebuyers to learn as much as possible about a house before committing to such a large purchase.
 A pre-purchase inspection can uncover existing problems or builder oversights, allowing you to make a decision with confidence.

-Planning to sell your home in Vancouver?
-Having an inspector evaluate your house before listing it may help identify repairs that could decrease the value of the home.
+Planning to sell your home?
+Having Jesal Home Inspections evaluate your house before listing it - may help identify repairs that could decrease the value of the home.
 Even if you’re not looking to sell at this time, you can still benefit from an annual inspection to determine your home’s condition and ensure it is safe and sound for your family.

 When performing an inspection, our home inspector will thoroughly examine the structural and mechanical elements of a house to determine their quality and functionality.
 This includes evaluating the heating and air conditioning systems, interior plumbing and electrical systems, the roof and attic, visible insulation, walls, ceilings, floors, windows and doors, the foundation and basement, and other structural components.